SCT4SP/cest/readme.md

 is used (either via flag `-std=c++23` or `-std=c++2b`).
 A recent version of the GCC compiler is also required (e.g. GCC 12; `sudo apt-get install g++-12`).

-The C'est library is not standalone, and requires a recent standard library;
+The C'est library is not standalone, and requires a recent version of GCC's C++ standard library: libstdc++.
-such as GCC's libstdc++.
 C'est also includes code from libstdc++; as seen in `basic_ios.hpp`, `ios_base.hpp`, `istream.hpp`, `ostream.hpp`, `sstream.hpp`, `streambuf.hpp` and elsewhere.